RBaykan/Spring_Security_Validate_Data_With_Database/README.md

 ### Get All Users
 **Endpoint:** `GET /api/user`
 **Description:** Returns a list of all registered users.
 You can create a new DTO.
 I am using the userDTO that I created for registration.
-It will also show the "mathcing password" information but it will be assigned null from the mappe **Response:**
+It will also show the "mathcing password" information but it will be assigned null from the mapper.
+**Response:**
 like this:
 ```json